knowit/snappysense/aws-iot-backend/README.md

 ## High-level SnappySense network architecture

-Each device in the SnappySense network can optionally report its readings to AWS IoT, where they will be ingested and stored in a database for display and analysis.
+Each device in the SnappySense network can optionally report its observations to AWS IoT, where they will be ingested and stored in a database for display and analysis.
 Also optionally, AWS IoT can transmit data back to the device to control it in various ways.